Robinini/tinshift/README.md

 ## Development status (as of Jan 2024)
 This is the first working version of my first NPM/JS package, created for use with the OpenLayers extension [Tinmap](https://github.com/Robinini/tinmap).

 It will be continually tested and improved.
-Open to [hints and tips](https://github.com/Robinini/tinshift/issues) form the community.
+Open to [hints and tips](https://github.com/Robinini/tinshift/issues) from the community.